JiaweiZhuang/old_cloud_GC/README.md

 # Cloud-GC
 ## Running the GEOS-Chem CTM on cloud computing platforms

-* Run GEOS-Chem without buying local machines -- get a virtual Linux server in the cloud in seconds
+* Run GEOS-Chem without buying local machines -- get a virtual Linux server on the cloud in seconds
 * 1-month 4x5 standard chemistry simulation costs $1~2 -- no charge when you are not running the model
 * No compilation error anymore-- all software and libraries are pre-installed

 (All the other files in this repo are for myself to build cloud environments.
 Users only need to look at this page.)

 ## Tutorial
-### Actually start a GEOS-Chem simulation within 10 minutes (and within 30 seconds for the next time) <br /> -- all you need is the computer you are currently using, to connect to the cloud.
+### Start a GEOS-Chem simulation within 10 minutes (and within 30 seconds for the next time) <br /> -- all you need is the computer you are currently using, to connect to the cloud.

 #### Step 1: sign up an AWS account
 Go to <br />